CrawlingHam/DesktopApp/lmae.md

 # GitLogger

-GitGitter is designed to enhance your coding workflow by automating the git commit process as well as providing detailed tracking and logging of code changes.
-With GitGitter, you can monitor your Git commits, capture relevant metadata, and organize this information in a structured manner.
-Whether you're a solo developer or part of a team, GitGitter ensures that you stay productive, organized, and well-informed about your project's history.
+GitLogger is designed to enhance your coding workflow by automating the git commit process as well as providing detailed tracking and logging of code changes.
+With GitLogger, you can monitor your Git commits, capture relevant metadata, and organize this information in a structured manner.
+Whether you're a solo developer or part of a team, GitLogger ensures that you stay productive, organized, and well-informed about your project's history.

 ## Features